JakeD520/Lucian/03_Episodes/S01E01/Scene 4.md

 _His fingers gesture lazily, drawing invisible connections in the air._

 **EVANDER (CONT'D)**
-The suburbanite who calls the cops on kids skating in "his" parking lot.
+The suburbanite who calls the cops on kids skating in his parking space.
 The activist who doxxes people for using the wrong pronouns.
 The patriot who bombs abortion clinics.
 The liberal who tries to get people fired for old tweets.
 Different tribes, same fucking circuit firing.

 _He pauses, studying the joint like it contains cosmic wisdom._